alexwkleung/Desmos-Desktop/README.md

 ⚠️ **This is not an official desktop app for Desmos.**

 This is a basic desktop app that wraps around the official remote hosted [Desmos API](https://www.desmos.com/api/v1.7/docs).
 You will need internet access since the API is not installed locally.

+Enjoy using Desmos as a standalone desktop app.
+There is virtually no difference between this and the website since they both use the same API to power the graphing calculator.

 # Install (Direct)